qpliu/esolang/intercal/README.md

 variable that is inputted into, as opposed to taking and discarding the input and having to decide how to handle erroneous input.

+Section 4.4.7 says all subsequent statements have no effect on the variables and/or arrays.
+That means STASH and RETRIEVE do nothing to them.
+Apparently, in J-INTERCAL and CLC-INTERCAL, STASH and RETRIEVE do have effects on IGNOREd variables, which seems incorrect to me.

 The INTERCAL System Library described in sections 5 and 6 is not included with this implementation.
 It's probably a copyright violation to include it.
 An optimized INTERCAL System Library implementation